-Today We would like you to tell the story wich happened once at the court of King Philip IV of Spain in 1656.
+Today We would like you to tell the story which happened once at the court of King Philip IV of Spain in 1656.

-The genius painter Diego Velazquez prepared a huge easel, his palette and brushes to create Our portrait to please to the king and his wife, Mariana of Austria (to be seen in the mirror on the wall inside the painting).
+The genius painter Diego Velazquez prepared a huge easel, his palette, and brushes to create Our portrait to please the king and his wife, Mariana of Austria (to be seen in the mirror on the wall inside the painting).

 Local V.I.P. persons came to pose with Us: two dwarfs, Maria Barbola and Nicolas Pertusato, a huge mastiff (better not to remind his name!), Don José Nieto Velázquez, the head of the royal tapestry works, (to be seen at the back door).

 Las Meninas, 2 maids of honor, doña Isabel de Velasco and doña María Agustina Sarmiento de Sotomayor, brought a luxurious little dress with them.

 That seemed to Us rather suspicious, and We appeared to be right: the noble ladies decided to make Us wear the dress!

 “Oh you cute kitty, please put it on”

 “Here we are, you put you sweet little paw here, and other there…”

 “Izzy, do you think it is a bit narrow?”

 “OMG, Mary, I think the kitty ate too many shrimps last time!”